 Now it appears that we do have a problem.
 The gradients at the outer boundary of the plane look good.
 But why are we seeing non-zero gradients around the sphere boundary?
 As the plane translates behind the sphere, we wouldn’t expect the pixel values at the boundary of the sphere to change at all.
 Can you think of what might be going wrong here?

 The answer comes back to the normalization that we just discussed.
 Consider a pixel right on the silhouette boundary between the white sphere and the grey plane.
 Let’s take a white pixel on the sphere as an example.
 As a neighboring grey pixel translates towards the white pixel, due to the underlying translation of the plane mesh, the splat weight of the grey pixel increases.
 This pixel will be normalized, and after normalization, the pixel becomes slightly more grey (darker).
 Likewise, if a neighboring grey pixel translates away from the white pixel, due to the underlying translation of the plane mesh, the splat weight of the grey pixel decreases.
 After normalization, this results in the splat pixel becoming slightly more white (brighter).
 However, this is not what should happen.
-What should happen is that the grey pixel of the plane should slide underneath the white pixel of the sphere, leaving the white pixel unchanged.
+What should happen is that the grey pixel of the plane should slide behind the white pixel of the sphere, leaving the white pixel unchanged.

 In short, the RTS approach doesn’t normalize at silhouette boundaries against background pixels, therefore, it should also not normalize at silhouette boundaries against other mesh pixels.
 In order to solve this problem, we must adapt the splatting operation to be aware of multiple depth layers.